 The food and drink scene in Leith is one of the most exciting in Edinburgh.
 If you’re after fine dining, the Michelin-starred The Kitchin or Restaurant Martin Wishart cannot be missed; not just two of the finest in Edinburgh, they’re renowned throughout the UK for serving inventive, creative and unique cuisine.

-For an after-dinner drink, or just for a cheeky beverage after a long day at work, The Lionness of Leith offers an uncomplicated and chilled atmosphere - or check out Boda Bar, where you’ll find a compact venue filled with charm and fun with frequent special events including pub quizzes and even the odd vegan night.
+For an after-dinner drink, or just for a cheeky beverage after a long day at work, The Lioness of Leith offers an uncomplicated and chilled atmosphere - or check out Victoria Bar, where you’ll find a compact venue filled with charm and fun with frequent special events including pub quizzes and even the odd vegan night.
+Woodland Creatures offers a cosy vibe, a beer garden and a selection of cask ales, if that's your thing.
+Others might enjoy The Black Fox - a stylish spot to savour your favourite cocktail or a craft beer.
+For something a bit less sophisticated, you'll find cheeky décor and arcade games at The Mouse Trap, while Port O' Leith is a lively Leithers landmark pub.

 Leith is also home to the renowned Leith Market on Dock Place - a traditional farmers’ market, it’s home to delicious street food, that special something to stock up your kitchen with and beautiful crafts made by local artisans.
 This market is famous throughout the city as being a foodie’s paradise.
 Your taste buds will thank you - as will anyone you bring along.